From Image to Video, what do we need in multimodal LLMs?: Related Work

-To enable LLMs to understand image information, the most crucial task is aligning visual and textual information.
-Pioneering works such as Flamingo\cite{alayrac2022flamingo} and Palm-e\cite{driess2023palm} have taken the lead in aligning image visual information with LLM textual semantic spaces, showing outstanding performance in a series of downstream tasks.
-BLIP-2\cite{li2023blip} introduced the Q-Former structure, using a learnable query as a bridge to extract the visual information most relevant to text.
-InstructBLIP\cite{dai2024instructblip} and MiniGPT-4\cite{zhu2023minigpt} construct high-quality instruction pairs based on BLIP-2 and achieve superior results.
-LLaVA\cite{liu2024visual}, building on LLaMA, employs a simple projection layer with few learnable parameters to achieve modal alignment.
-QWen-VL\cite{bai2023qwenvl} draws inspiration from the Q-Former structure of BLIP-2 as a Fusion layer, aligning the Image Features outputted by the Visual Encoder with the semantic space of LLMs.
+\textbf{Image LLMs.} To enable LLMs to understand image information, the most crucial point is aligning visual and textual information.
+Numerous works delve this issue.
+Flamingo~\cite{alayrac2022flamingo} and PaLM-E~\cite{driess2023palm} have taken the lead in aligning images' visual information with LLMs' semantic space, showing outstanding performance in many downstream tasks.
+BLIP-2~\cite{li2023blip} introduces the Q-Former structure to extract the visual information most relevant to text.
+LLaVA employs a simple projection layer with few learnable parameters to achieve modal alignment.
+MiniGPT-4~\cite{zhu2023minigpt} and InstructBLIP~\cite{dai2024instructblip} construct high-quality instruction pairs to enhance models' performance.
+These models fulfill great image-text alignment and potentially serve as a foundation for expansion to other modalities.

-These Image LLM works are based on a large amount of data and pre-training alignment work, achieving varying degrees of alignment between image features and the semantic space of the corresponding LLM.